 Outcome

 John completed basic training and served in a combat support role.
-His waiver process demonstrated that he could meet standards despite his medical history.
+His military psychological waiver process demonstrated that he could meet standards despite his medical history.

 Sarah, a 22-year-old woman, aspired to join the U.S. Air Force as an intelligence analyst.
 However, she had taken antidepressants for mild depression during her senior year of high school and her first year of college.
 She discontinued the medication two years before her enlistment attempt and had no recurring symptoms.

-Her recruiter informed her that a history of antidepressant use within the last 36 months could be disqualifying but encouraged her to apply for a military waiver for antidepressants.
+Her recruiter informed her that a history of antidepressant use within the last 36 months could be disqualifying.
+However, she encouraged her to apply for a military waiver for antidepressants.

 Military Waiver for Antidepressants Process